juxor/afaq/markdown/secI5.md

 Council"_ (made up of delegates _"with binding mandates and accountable and revocable at all times"_) would create _"separate executive committees from among its membership for each branch of the Commune's revolutionary administration."_ [Bakunin, **No Gods, No Masters**, vol. 1, p.
-155] Thus would no longer be a body of people, a government, separate from the delegates of the people.
-This, it should be noted, echoed Proudhon's comments from 1848:
+155] This would no longer be a body of people, a government, separate from the delegates of the people.
+This, it should be noted, repeats Proudhon's comments from
+1848:

 > _"It is up to the National Assembly, through organisation of its committees, to exercise executive power, just the way it exercises legislative power . . .